 Food and wine pairings

-Pair with game, spit-roasted beef, lamb in sauce, or hard cheeses such as Idiazabal or Manchego
+Pairs well with game, spit-roasted beef, lamb in sauce, as well as hard cheeses such as Idiazabal or Manchego

 Robert Parker - Wine Advocate